 This is a very brief definition taken from WebMD (and to be clear they do not know what it is)…but the description is fair enough.

 Tardive dyskinesia is a side effect of antipsychotic medications.
 These drugs are used to treat schizophrenia and other mental health disorders.
 TD causes stiff, jerky movements of your face and body that you can’t control.
 You might blink your eyes, stick out your tongue, or wave your arms without meaning to do so.

 I’m not going to say much now except that in my experience it is, in fact, a heinous and difficult condition to live with.
-It’s also NOT a disease process.
+It’s also an infection.
 It’s the body attempting to DETOX from the poisoning it’s been subjected to.
-It works to help clear the body of infection and pharmaceuticals which sometimes go hand in hand.
+It works to help clear the body of infection (lyme disease and other hard to treat biofilm based micro-organism imbalances) and pharmaceuticals which sometimes go hand in hand.
 I have surrendered to it and it’s been an incredible ride of astonishing transformative healing as well as a source of insight in and of itself.

 I am posting this only because there isn’t any understanding of what it is anywhere from what I’ve seen.
 And absolutely no one outside of conventional circles speaks of it at all.
 I’m hoping that we might change that or you might tell me what I’ve missed.
 We need one another to heal from it as well.
 It takes on a life of it’s own and is insanely challenging.
 I don’t know a single soul with it.
 Most people who develop it are lost to psychiatry in the worst way and generally silenced because of it.
 I knew people with it when I was a social worker in the system with folks who’d been completely marginalized and we’re no longer part of normal society.